marcodigennaro/CLF-C02/Cheat_Sheet.md

 - **Amazon MQ** — Managed message broker for ActiveMQ and RabbitMQ in the cloud (MQTT, AMQP… protocols)

 ## Cloud Monitoring
-  - CloudWatch
+  - **CloudWatch** - Observe and monitor resources and applications on AWS, on premises, and on other clouds
   - Metrics — Monitor the performance of AWS services and billing metrics ○ Alarms — Automate notification, perform EC2 action, notify to SNS based on metrics
   - Logs — Collect log files from EC2 instances, servers, Lambda functions… ○ Events (or EventBridge) — React to events in AWS, or trigger a rule on a schedule
-  - CloudTrail — Audit API calls made within your AWS account
+  - **CloudTrail** — Track user activity and API usage on AWS and in hybrid and multicloud environments
   - CloudTrail Insights — Automated analysis of your CloudTrail Events
   - X-Ray — Trace requests made through your distributed applications
   - AWS Health Dashboard — Status of all AWS services across all regions